 Community Development is one of our bedrocks, more than 140,000 people live around Majete but prior to 2003 and African Parks involvement, the reserve delivered almost no benefits for these communities, aside from the unsustainable and illegal use of wildlife as a food supply.
 Devoid of wildlife, the park had few to no tourists and no revenue was being generated at all.
 However, this all changed in 2003 when we assumed management of the reserve and launched our community development initiatives.
-In 2019 we supported communities in numerous ways, from initiating income generating activities to investing in public health programmes.
+We support communities in numerous ways, from initiating income generating activities to investing in public health programmes.

 One of the most important benefits to local communities is employment, especially considering that each economically active person supports six people on average in Malawi.
-Employment has risen more than ten-fold with now 140 people being employed on a full-time basis, including our growing ranger force who patrol the park daily and whose efforts have resulted in not one rhino or elephant being lost to poachers since 2003.
+Employment has risen more than ten-fold with now 168 people being employed on a full-time basis.
+This includes our growing ranger force who patrol the park daily and whose efforts have resulted in not one rhino or elephant being lost to poachers since 2003.

-A scholarship programme provides school fees for schoolchildren who may have otherwise not had the opportunity to attend school.
-In 2019, over 100 children benefitted from this programme.
-Majete also runs an Environmental Education Programme to teach schoolchildren about the importance of the environment, while also bringing them in to experience the reserve first hand.
+A scholarship programme provides school fees for school children who may have otherwise not had the opportunity to attend school at secondary and university level.
+More than 100 children benefit from this programme each year.
+Majete also runs an Environmental Education Programme to teach school children about the importance of the environment, while also bringing them in to experience the reserve first hand.

-Majete provides substantial social infrastructure in the surrounding areas, including schools, teachers’ houses, libraries, boreholes and health clinics.
-A rural growth centre called Majete Epicentre 1, comprising a maternity centre, community hall, rural bank, nursery school, library and food processing room was established in 2013 in partnership with The Hunger Project and funded by the Dioraphte Foundation (formerly the African Villages Foundation) with the aim of empowering the rural poor to end their hunger and poverty.
-This centre services 21 villages that previously had little access to health care and other services.
-In 2018, we also signed an MoU with Americares to increase and improve health services in the area.
-Current clinics will undergo much-needed improvement such as the restoration of running water.
-Americares will also deliver medicines and medical supplies to government-run clinics.
+Majete provides substantial social infrastructure in the surrounding areas, including schools, teachers’ houses, boreholes and health clinics.
+Since 2013, six rural growth centres, called Majete Epicentres, have been established in partnership with The Hunger Project and funded by the Dioraphte Foundation (formerly the African Villages Foundation).
+These Epicentres comprise of critical infrastructures such as maternity centres, community halls, rural banks, nursery schools, libraries and food processing rooms.
+They aim to provide health care and other facilities and services that were previously inaccessible to rural communities around Majete.
+In 2019, we also signed an MoU with Americares to increase and improve health services in the area.
+Through this agreement, clinics have been renovated and medical supplies provided.

 Sign up to be the first to hear #GoodNews happening around African Parks.×